Oz (music producer): Career

-He started producing beats in 2005, and later uploaded them the internet.
+He started producing beats in 2005, and later uploaded them on the internet.
 His career as a hip hop producer began in 2012, after being contacted by Austrian rapper Nazar and subsequently signing a deal with his label Wolfpack Entertainment.
 A collaboration began and OZ produced large parts of Nazar's albums Narkose (2012) and Fakker Lifestyle (2013).

 Starting in 2014, OZ began receiving placements on tracks by US rappers.
 He would contact rappers via social media and e-mail and send them selections of his beats.
 According to OZ, he contacted American record producer The Beat Bully on Twitter and paid him 250 Swiss francs for rapper Meek Mill's e-mail address.
 In a similar manner, he managed to find out rapper Travis Scott's email address online.
 Both times, a placement was the result: in the case of Meek Mill, OZ ended up producing the songs "Been That" (featuring Rick Ross) and "Cold Hearted" (featuring Puff Daddy) on the rapper's 2015 album Dreams Worth More Than Money and in the case of Travis Scott, he produced the song "Backyard" on his 2014 mixtape Days Before Rodeo.

 At the same time, OZ became more known within German hip hop, producing top-tier artists such as Bushido or Ufo361 and befriending rapper Shindy.
 He has produced multiple songs on all of Shindy's albums since then and in 2020 recorded the track "Morning Sun" with Shindy, where OZ can also be heard singing.

 In 2018, OZ produced his first number-one single by supplying the second part of the beat to the song "Sicko Mode" by Travis Scott.

 In 2020, he produced both "Popstar" and "Greece" by DJ Khaled featuring Drake.
 Although uncredited, he also supplied the original lyrics and vocal melody to the latter song.

 He also solely produced Drake's number-one hit "Toosie Slide".

 His recording studio is located in Wald, Zürich.